-What these soldiers need is someone who will fight for them as they fought for their country; faithfully, every day, without question or complaint.
+What our veterans need is someone who will fight for them as they fought for their country; faithfully, every day, without question or complaint.
 The idea for Dogs For Our Brave was born.

-Training, equipment, and upkeep, Andy soon discovered that a service dog is an expensive proposition.
+Between the cost of training, food, pharmaceuticals, and veterinary care, Andy soon discovered how expensive a service dog is.
 The average veteran couldn’t afford one.
-Andy decided that in order to be successful, Dogs For Our Brave needed to completely cover the cost of the service dog.
+Andy decided that in order to be successful, Dogs For Our Brave needed to completely cover the cost of the service dogs' financial needs.
 This was the key point that made his vision different from every other.
 He met with trainers, with experts, with shelters and with veterinarians, and put together an infrastructure that would result in a superior service dog for the most cost-effective budget.
-The 6-month training period for the first dog started in 2013, and in 2014, the first service dog, Gabby, a rescued mixed breed, was placed with Chris Roseberry.
+The 12 to 18 month training period for the first dog started in 2013, and in 2014, the first service dog, Gabby, a rescued mixed breed, was placed with Chris Roseberry.

 Dogs For Our Brave has come a long way, but Andy’s mission has just begun.
 Until every wounded warrior who can benefit from a service dog has the opportunity to have one, with no cost to him or her, he’ll be out there, working to make the world a better place for the bravest among us.